 DIY Pillow Wreath

-- Printable template – free download at the end of this post
+- Printable template – Grab the free file by filling out the purple form at the end of this post.

 - Wire wreath form.
 I used a 12 inch Wire Wreath Form